-Trestle Gallery is a 501c3 non-profit contemporary art space located in Sunset Park, Brooklyn, that was established in 2012 in Gowanus, Brooklyn.
+Trestle is a 501c3 non-profit contemporary art space located in Sunset Park, Brooklyn, that was established in 2012 in Gowanus, Brooklyn.
 Our mission is to foster creativity and community by offering exhibition, education, and networking opportunities for contemporary artists and curators.
 We provide a place for creative people to focus on the development of their art and their career.
 Our mission is carried out through four core programs: Contemporary Exhibitions, Professional Development, Community Classes, and Residencies.

 Who We Are